chenhsingyu-0212/Assembler/README.md

 - **First line**: complier all `.java` file.
 - **Second line**: run Assembler file, the first string `"Figure 2.15.txt"` is inputFile name and second string `"OutputFile.txt"` is outputFile name.

-You can try to change this file to get what you need in file name.
+You can try to change this file to get what file name you need.